Water for the environment is key for protecting

 Against a backdrop of increasing water scarcity, a vision for water for the environment is to restore essential components of the natural flow regime to protect and recover native fish populations.

-The CEWO’s Flow-MER Fish program, along with other current environmental flow studies, is working to uncover ways to deliver water to restore native fish communities.
+The CEWH’s Flow-MER Fish program, along with other current environmental flow studies, is working to uncover ways to deliver water to restore native fish communities.
 To understand the work being done, lets focus on Australia’s best-known riverine fish, the Murray cod, a large (commonly to 1.2 m long) enigmatic species with high cultural, recreational and conservation values.
 In recent years, a number of populations have been variably impacted by the cumulative effects of drought, water extraction, anoxic blackwater, loss of baseflows, and fire – culminating in unprecedented fish kills.

 A beautiful Murray cod caught, measured and released back into Gunbower Forest.
 Photo: Arthur Rylah Institute